landnthrn/ordir/README.md

 # Ordir

 A handy Windows app for quickly organizing File Explorer folders in any order you please.
 Say goodbye to the gut-wrenching mess of folder name ordering by A–Z or numbers.
+Adds the ability for custom folder thumbnails as well.

 Your configuration transfers wherever you move an organized folder, even to other drives.
 Save a custom setup or for bulk operations export lists, feed them to an AI to organize, import a revised list, and apply!